 Before running the installer, create a blank Retrospect State file to prevent an "invalid password" error:

 Your output may look like this:

 The installer will give errors, but that is normal (since this is an "unsupported" FreeBSD system).
-Also, note that for upgrades, it will not ask for the "first access" password.

 The script also attempts to create a symbolic link to the file: